jasminechowdhury/jasminechowdhury.github.io/_posts/What are Generative AI and Agentic AI? Their differences and impact.md

 ## Introduction
-The terms 'Generative AI' and 'Agentic AI' have both recently become very pertinent within the field of technology and particularly have a significant impact in many other sectors, changing some ways in which tasks used to be carried out.
+The terms 'Generative AI' and 'Agentic AI' have both recently become very pertinent within the field of technology and particularly have a significant impact on many other sectors, changing some ways in which tasks used to be carried out.
 Despite their presence, many people are still unaware of the core differences between Generative AI and Agentic AI.
 In this post, I will outline what they both mean individually, then break down how they differ from each other and the impact of both using a PESTLE analysis.